MitchSteed/JournalApp/README.md

 # Journal App, use to write and read journal entries.
+Also allows you to search by keyword

 ## Dependencies